damayanthiHerath/selforganisingmaps/README.md

-# selforganisingmaps
+# Self-organizing map
 This contains the files related to implementations of self organizing maps in Python.

 Self Organising Maps refer to an unsupervised machine learning algorithm which can also be used for visullazing data in higher dimnentions in lower dimensions.

+In this repository there is a simple example and an example using the iris dataset one of the standards datasets for machine learning studing.
+The iris file is already normalized and shuffled, the original data and dataset description can be found in https://archive.ics.uci.edu/ml/datasets/iris

 AI-Junkie provides a comprehensive description of the algorithm in below.

 http://www.ai-junkie.com/ann/som/som1.html